jackyzha0/jackyzha0.github.io/content/posts/agi.md

 ---
-title: "Machines and Intelligence"
+title: "Generally Artificial Intelligence"
 date: 2020-11-02T16:17:37-08:00
+enableToc: true
 tags:
 - fruit
+aliases:
+- AGI
+- artificial general intelligence
 ---

 This blog post is adapted from a term paper I wrote for PHIL250: Minds and Machines at UBC.
-I hope you enjoy the post and learn as much as I did in writing it!

 ---

 ## Introduction
-Historically, development of AI has taken a very specific approach &mdash; systems that represent the world through symbols and manipulate those tokens in a systematic way to arrive at a result.
-This type of AI was coined Good Old-Fashioned AI (GOFAI) by John Haugeland[^1].
+Historically, development of AI has taken a very specific approach -- systems that represent the world through symbols and manipulate those tokens in a systematic way to arrive at a result.
+This type of AI was coined Good Old-Fashioned AI ([[thoughts/GOFAI]]) by John Haugeland[^1].

 This worked well up until around 1984 when the field entered an 'AI Winter', a long plateau in progress that was most likely due cynicism in the AI research community that trickled to media and [funding](thoughts/funding.md) bodies, halting research and development[^2].

-However, with the rise of Moore's Law and the insane amount of compute and data available, a new approach to the development of AI arose &mdash; one that focused on statistical methods and connectionist networks like artificial [[thoughts/neural networks|neural networks]][^2].
-Haugeland[^1] dubbed this approach to AI design New Fangled AI (NFAI).
+However, with the rise of Moore's Law and the insane amount of compute and data available, a new approach to the development of AI arose -- one that focused on statistical methods and connectionist networks like artificial [[thoughts/neural networks|neural networks]][^2].
+Haugeland[^1] dubbed this approach to AI design New Fangled AI ([[thoughts/NFAI]]).

 This paper will examine factors that differentiate GOFAI and NFAI systems, such as their ability to adapt to changes in input, and the explainability of their outputs and internal representations.
 It will also examine current work in integrating the two approaches to Artificial Intelligence to create an artificial general intelligence.